deckhouse/deckhouse/docs/site/_includes/getting_started/yandex/layouts/WITHOUT_NAT.md

 This deployment scheme does not use NAT and gives each node a public IP.

-**Warning!** Deckhouse does not yet support Yandex Security Groups, so all nodes in the cluster will be publicly accessible.
+> **Caution!** Deckhouse does not yet support Yandex Security Groups, so all nodes in the cluster will be publicly accessible.